Ash-Coder-or-Not/hello-world/README.md

 # hello-world
-all I need to start learning to code productive things!
+I think I'm too lazy to code, but who knows?
+I might be wrong about that.